-And Outlook being one of Microsofts product, the warning message will popup and instruct you to either add it as a trusted source or not.
+And Outlook being one of Microsofts products, the warning message will pop up and instruct you to either add it as a trusted source or not.

-So, the Audiodiscover-s outlook com warning message that popup, when you want to log into your Outlook account, is not a malware.
+So, the Audiodiscover-s Outlook com warning message that pops up when you want to log into your Outlook account, is not malware.

 The Symptoms of Audiodiscover-s.outlook.com

 When the Microsoft Outlook 2016 for Mac connect to Microsoft Office 365 the platform Audiodiscover will be redirected from HTTP to HTTPS, the secure version of Microsoft Outlook 2016.
 For this direction, a warning message may popup which look like the highlighted message below.

 What is Autodiscover-s.outlook.com

 Autodiscover-s.outlook.com is an Outlook 2016 connection error message that is blocking Outlook from setting up a new profile by using what is known as “Exchange Autodiscover” for an exchange online mailbox in your Microsoft Outlook 365.